phalcon-orphanage/docs/ja/reference/model-transactions.rst

     {
         public function saveAction()
         {
+            // Start a transaction
             $this->db->begin();

             $robot              = new Robots();
             $robot->name        = "WALL·E";
             $robot->created_at  = date("Y-m-d");

-            if ($robot->save() == false) {
+            // The model failed to save, so rollback the transaction if ($robot->save() == false) {
                 $this->db->rollback();
                 return;